Advanced Queries

 ->get();

-• Migrating from raw Elasticsearch queries
+• Migrating from raw Elasticsearch queries.

-Basic Usage
+Basic queries

 use Sigmie\Mappings\NewProperties;

-$properties = new NewProperties;
+$props = new NewProperties;

 $response = $sigmie->newQuery('users')